onefastsnail/hello-wordpress-docker-circleci/README.md

 * To use branches/tags for staging and production versions of the application
 * To get CI build time as fast as possible by caching steps, building my own image with the tools required
 * To utilize some logging services for PHP, Nginx
-* Use either docker compose, simple bash commands, maybe Ansible to run the relevant Docker commands on production
 * ~~Fetch Wordpress, plugins and other PHP libs via Composer~~
 * ~~Implement some sort of linting, testing upon every commit to ensure the quality of code being pushed up~~